Runyu-Zhang/Spatio-temporal-temperature-prediction-for-VARIM-process/README.md

 *Corresponding author: dong.qian@utdallas.edu

 - The dataset is intended for personal/research use.
-The dataset should not be distributed without content of the author and owner.
+The dataset should not be distributed without consent of the author and owner.
 All rights reserved.

 Dataset location:
 "Results_2m_0.56m_0.0683m": https://utdallas.box.com/s/b0xw9rslgmsjz439zumcs4qj5z9r0fzp, password: "varim-utd"